-She immediately notified the RSPCA, an association specialised in animal rescue along with the fire brigades.
-Unfortunately, the condition of the pigeon was too critical to save: the nets had damaged its wing to the point that a recovery seemed to be impossible.
+She immediately notified the RSPCA, an association that specialized in animal rescue, along with the fire brigades.
+Unfortunately, the pigeon’s condition was too critical to save: the nets had damaged its wing to the point that recovery seemed impossible.

 Why Bird Netting Can Be Dangerous

 An issue with netting can occur if it is not installed correctly.
 In this case, the birds can still land in the area, but they get trapped inside.